rohit9625/Python-Projects/README.md

 5. You got your email (Check your inbox)

+## Note
-## If found any errors then check the code and ensure you follow all above steps including prequitsites
+- If found any errors then check the code and ensure you follow all above steps including prequitsites